-Can the IRS Track My Crypto?
+Can the IRS Track My Crypto in 2026?

 I get asked this question constantly.
 In consultations, on calls, in panicked emails: Can the IRS actually track my crypto?